rso9/project-docs/README.md

 Some other concepts that we also use in this project are service discovery, configuration management (etcd), containerization (Docker, docker-compose), container orchestration (Kubernetes).

+# Running docker-compose
+Note: when running `$ docker-compose up`, make sure that the versions inside `docker-compose.yml` are set properly (so that Docker pulls the right versions of images).

 # Architecture
 **TODO: a more detailed description of architecture, perhaps?**